CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Introduction

-This paper uses methods from Randomized Numerical Linear Algebra (RandNLA) to develop a fast and reliable QRCP algorithm.
-Our algorithm is called \textit{CQRRPT},\footnote{pronounced ``see-crypt''} which stands for ``CholeskyQR with Randomization and Pivoting for Tall matrices.''
-As we show, CQRRPT can outperform not only other QRCP algorithms but also specialized communication avoiding algorithms for unpivoted QR, such as shifted CholeskyQR3 \cite{FK2020} and TSQR \cite{demmel2012communication}.
-The dominant cost of our algorithm is attributed to three matrix-matrix operations (Level 3 BLAS) and a random projection, rendering it highly efficient from the communication standpoint.
-On distributed architectures, it can be implemented with just two sum-reduce operations.
-Compared to shifted CholeskyQR3, CQRRPT requires $\frac{4}{3}$x fewer data passes and $\frac{3}{2}$x fewer inter-processor messages.
-Furthermore, compared to TSQR, it lends itself more easily to performance optimization on massively parallel architectures, thanks to its simple reduction operator.
-The highly efficient computational profile, together with CQRRPT's unconditional numerical stability, means that CQRRPT essentially ``solves'' the algorithm design problem for QRCP of tall matrices.
+We use methods common in Randomized Numerical Linear Algebra~(RandNLA) to develop a fast and reliable QRCP algorithm we call \textit{CQRRPT},\footnote{pronounced ``see-crypt''} which stands for ``CholeskyQR with Randomization and Pivoting for Tall matrices.''
+As we show below, CQRRPT can outperform not only other QRCP algorithms but also specialized communication-avoiding algorithms for unpivoted QR, such as shifted CholeskyQR3 \cite{FK2020} and TSQR \cite{demmel2012communication}.
+The dominant cost of our algorithm is attributed exclusively to BLAS 3 operations and a random projection, rendering it highly efficient from a communication standpoint.
+On distributed memory systems, it can be implemented with just two sum-reduce exchanges.
+Compared to shifted CholeskyQR3, CQRRPT requires $\tfrac{4}{3}\times$ fewer data passes and $\tfrac{3}{2}\times$ fewer inter-processor messages.
+Furthermore, compared to TSQR, CQRRPT lends itself more easily to performance optimization on massively parallel architectures, thanks to its simple reduction operator.
+The highly efficient computational profile, together with its numerical stability, suggests that CQRRPT essentially ``solves'' the algorithm design problem of QRCP for tall matrices.